 - Information (news) and events

 In order to defray the cost of managing and publishing JSLS, there is a fee of $200 US for each article submitted to the journal.
-The one-time submission fee applies to Research Articles and Review Articles.
 The fee is non-refundable and covers processing and peer-review.
 In addition, it includes immediate open access for published articles and unlimited pages and color figures.
 There is no charge for Letters to the Editor.
 No refunds will be given for rejected submissions or submissions accepted as Case Reports for publication in CRSLS only.

 Please review the complete Guidelines for Authors before submitting.
 Manuscripts that do not adhere to the Guidelines may be rejected or returned to the author for correction before going through the review process.
 Authors must also follow the JSLS Ethical Policies and Procedures.
 Completion of the copyright transfer agreement is required in order to have your manuscript reviewed.